ZihanWang-CN/ZihanWang-CN.github.io/index.md

 ## News and Updates

-- **June 2025**：**Our work *Energy-Efficient SAR Coherent Change Detection based on Deep Multi-Threshold Spiking-UNet has been accepted for publication* in the IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTAR).
+- **June 2025**：Our work "Energy-Efficient SAR Coherent Change Detection based on Deep Multi-Threshold Spiking-UNet has been accepted for publication" in the *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTAR)*.
-- **May 2025**：**Our work *Energy-Efficient Attention-Based Spiking YOLO Network for SAR Ship Detection* has been accepted to [IGARSS 2025](https://2025.ieeeigarss.org/view_session.php?SessionID=1066) as a poster paper.
+- **May 2025**：Our work "Energy-Efficient Attention-Based Spiking YOLO Network for SAR Ship Detection" has been accepted to *[IGARSS 2025](https://2025.ieeeigarss.org/view_session.php?SessionID=1066)* as a poster paper.
 See you in Australia!